ICCB-Cologne/medicc2/README.md

 # Installation
 Install MEDICC2 via conda (recommended), pip or from source.
 MEDICC2 was developed and tested on unix-built systems (Linux and MacOS).
 For Windows users we recommended WSL2.

 Note that the notebooks and examples are not included when installing from conda or pip.

-For all installation methods you need to make sure to have a working version of the GNU Compiler Collection (`gcc`, `gxx` as well as related packages such as `libgcc-ng`) installed.
+When installing from pip or source, you need to make sure to have a working version of `gcc` and `gxx` installed.

 ## Installation via conda (recommended)